 Entries must be predominantly about an environmental subject occurring in or affecting the North American West, and must have been:

 Thank you for your interest in the Knight-Risser Prize.
-We will be posting entry forms for 2014 work in January 2015.
-If you wish to be notified when they are available, follow @knightrisser on Twitter.
-Meanwhile, you can look at the 2014 forms as a guideline for materials you'll need.
+We will be introducing an online entry form in January 2015.
+If you wish to be notified when it is available, follow @knightrisser on Twitter.

 Please direct questions by email to: firstname.lastname@example.org